ParisPaul/sqa-infs3028/DELIVERY.md

 The two above lists must be taken into account in order to have a smooth and fulfilling experience at code reviewing and for your co-worker’s ease.

+### Testing

+As mentioned in the code review part, tests are an essential part of a project’s life.
+All written code must have tests done and tested before committing.
+We will expect you to do the same.
+To briefly explain it, unit and functional testing is a proven technique for ensuring software quality for the following reasons:
+- **Validation**: tests validate that each piece of your software not only works properly today but continues to work in the future.
+- **Defects**: test identify defects at an early stage of development, which reduce the cost to fix them in the later stages of the development.
+- **Safer to Refactor**: test can be quickly run repeatedly as we code to ensure the behaviour has not changed.
+- **Different perspective**: encourage the developer to take corner cases and error condition into account in their implementation.
+- **Code review**: testing helps understand how a specific part of code is supposed to run.

+To ensure a good development of test throughout the company, you will have to follow these points:
+- **Tests must be trustworthy**: The test must fail the code is broken and only if the code is broken.
+- **Maintainable and readable**: As the code evolves, the test should too, therefore the test must be written following the company’s style and have proper naming convention.
+- **Single-use case**: One test only test one case!
+- **Isolation**: Test should be able to be run on **ANY** machine, in any order, without affecting each other.

+> The tests will be run automatically on every commit on Release, Develop and Master.
+You will be able to run the test at any time on your machine.

 ***

 ## Sources